Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 DataPackets are used when data needs to be offloaded to a device.
-As such, a DataPacket is responsible for determining the memory layout of all of the data on the device, requesting that memory to be allocated, and copying that data to pinned memory so milhoja can move it over to the device.
+As such, a DataPacket is responsible for determining the memory layout of all of the data on the device, requesting that memory to be allocated, and copying that data to pinned memory so the milhoja runtime can move it over to the device.
+Because DataPackets need to allocate space based on the the DataPacket generator will need an additional JSON containing the byte sizes for every data type used in the DataPacket JSON input.

-Whether or not a DataPacket subclass needs to be generated is the responsiblity of the application that is using Milhoja and its code generation tools.
-If a new DataPacket subclass needs to be generated, the DataPacket code generator will be used.
-When the generator is called, it will create new files based on the information passed to it.
-To do this, the DataPacket generator will need:

-* The byte sizes for every data type used in the DataPacket JSON input.

-Since an important aspect of the DataPacket is that it's as efficient as possible, there are a number of things to be considered when generating a new DataPacket subclass.
+Since the DataPacket deals with trasferring data between devices, it's important for it to be as memory efficient as possible.

 First, since the data packets are being used on a remote memory deivce, the way the information in the DataPacket is stored should be appropriate for that device.
 Given that these DataPacket classes are primarily for use with a remote GPU, the data is